aclark4life/python-packages-doc/intro.rst

 `pythonpackages.com`_ began in October 2011 as a web front end to the `vanity`_ command line utility, which queries the `Python Package Index`_ for package download statistics.
-Shortly after, support for two more utilities was added:
+Shortly after, two more utilities were added:

   - http://pythonpackages.com/package/yolk
   - http://pythonpackages.com/package/zopyx.trashfinder

 Next, a :ref:`package featuring system` was added to allow users to feature their favorite Python packages.
-Followed by a `package commenting system`_, that allows users to comment on their favorite Python packages.
-Finally in addition to querying the `Python Package Index`_, we also provide links to `documentation`_, `comparison grids`_ and `downloadable files`_, by querying the following sites:
+Followed by a `package commenting system`_, that allows users to comment on their favorite packages.
+Finally in addition to querying the `Python Package Index`_, we also provide links to `documentation`_, `comparison grids`_ and `downloadable files`_ by querying the following sites:

   - http://crate.io
   - http://django.opencomparison.org